 This section reports on aspects of the Federal Circuit Court’s corporate governance arrangements.

-The legal framework for the Court's corporate governance practices is set out in the Federal Circuit Court of Australia Act 1999, the Public Governance, Performance and Accountability Act 2013 and the Public Service Act 1999.
+The legal framework for the Court’s corporate governance practices is set out in the Federal Circuit Court of Australia Act 1999, the Financial Management and Accountability Act 1997 and the Public Service Act 1999.

 Under the Federal Circuit Court of Australia Act 1999, the Chief Judge is responsible for ensuring the orderly and expeditious discharge of the business of the Federal Circuit Court and management of the administrative affairs of the Court.
 In the latter role, the Chief Judge is assisted by the Chief Executive Officer.

-The Chief Executive Officer has the responsibilities and powers of an entity head for the purposes of the Public Service Act 1999 and the responsibilities of a chief executive of an entity under the Public Governance, Performance and Accountability Act 2013.
-The Chief Executive Officer's entity head powers under the Public Service Act apply to the Australian Public Service employees of the Court.
-The Public Governance, Performance and Accountability Act imposes obligations on the Chief Executive Officer to manage the affairs of the Court in a way which promotes the efficient, effective and ethical use of Commonwealth resources.
+The Chief Executive Officer has the responsibilities and powers of an agency head for the purposes of the Public Service Act 1999 and the responsibilities of a chief executive of an agency under the Financial Management and Accountability Act 1997.
+The Chief Executive Officer’s agency head powers under the Public Service Act apply to the Australian Public Service employees of the Court.
+The Financial Management and Accountability Act imposes obligations on the Chief Executive Officer to manage the affairs of the Court in a way which promotes the efficient, effective and ethical use of Commonwealth resources.

 Richard Foster PSM FAIM

-The Chief Executive Officer has the responsibilities and powers of an entity head for the purposes of the Public Service Act 1999 and the responsibilities of a chief executive of an entity under the Public Governance, Performance and Accountability Act 2013.
-Richard Foster was appointed Chief Executive Officer in May 2000 and retires on 30 June 2016.
+Mr Foster PSM FAIM was appointed Acting Chief Executive Officer of the Federal Circuit Court on 25 November 2008.
+The Chief Executive Officer has the responsibilities and powers of an agency head for the purposes of the Public Service Act 1999 and the responsibilities of a chief executive of an agency under the Financial Management and Accountability Act 1997.

-The Executive Director, Operations is responsible for the delivery of court services and administrative functions.
-This includes the network of regional offices, dispute resolution services, strategic policy and communications.
+The Deputy Chief Executive Officer is responsible for the delivery of court services and administrative functions.
+This includes the network of regional offices, dispute resolution services and strategic policy.

 Adele Byrne PSM